AXIOM 1 Foundational Axiom of Variety and Control

 2010

 Love, T. (2010).
 Can you feel it?
 Yes we can!
 Human Limitations in Design Theory (invited plenary).
-Paper presented at the CEPHAD 2010 conference.
-Powerpoint (1.6Mb)
+Paper presented at the CEPHAD 2010 conference, Copenhagen, Denmark (pdf of paper).

 Love, T. (2010).
 Design Guideline Gap and 2 Feedback Loop Limitation: Two issues in Design and Emotion theory, research and practice.
 In J. Gregory, K. Sato & P. Desmet (Eds.), Proceedings of the 7th Design and Emotion Conference 2010 Blatantly Blues.
-Chicago: Institute of Design and Design and Emotion Society.
-Powerpoint of presentation available here (1Mb pptx file).
+Chicago: Institute of Design and Design and Emotion Society (pdf of paper).

 2009